 The Automotive reporting segment is comprised of the results from our global automotive businesses and individual convenience products.
-Operating results from our automotive seat comfort systems, specialized automotive cable systems and other automotive and non-automotive thermal convenience products are all reported in the automotive segment because of their complementary focus on automotive content and/or individual comfort and convenience.
+Operating results from our automotive seat comfort systems, specialized automotive cable systems and other automotive and non-automotive thermal convenience products are all reported in the Automotive segment because of their complementary focus on automotive content and/or individual comfort and convenience.
+All of our activities with respect to electronics are also included in our Automotive segment because a majority of these activities relate to the manufacture of electronic components for our automotive products or the automotive products of third parties.
+Etratech's operating results are included within Gentherm's Automotive segment due to the concentration of product applications within the automotive, RV and marine industries.